Plano - Sandwich Football Rivalry

 Plano and Sandwich Football rivalry

-1903--The first published record of a football game between Sandwich and Plano High Schools was from late Sept/early Oct of 1903 in the Kendall County News newspaper.
+1903--A published record of a football game between Sandwich and Plano High Schools was from late Sept/early Oct of 1903 in the Kendall County News newspaper.
 The game was to be played at Dow’s field (probably a farm field (pasture?) since the f in field is not capitalized).
 Plano def Sandwich by a score of 16-0.
 Sandwich had won the toss and elected to take the north end of Dow’s field.
 The local newspapers, the Sandwich Free Press and the Kendall County News of Plano, carried the same article of what transpired.

 “Purple, purple, purple and White.